obandomarcos/ToMoDL/paper.md

    * *Automatic alignment* applies an efficient implementation of the variance maximisation method [@walls2005correction] to estimate the correct center of rotation.
    * *Manual alignment* allows the user to specify the pixel offset corresponding to the rotation axis shift.
 For fine-tuning, a single-slice reconstruction is recommended for iterative manual adjustment.

 5. **Data pre-processing** – Optional pre-processing steps such as flat-field correction and image resizing can be applied to normalise projection intensities and adapt image dimensions before reconstruction.
+As an altenative, in the basic mode, users can select:

+**Compression/projection image resizing** - Reduces the Z-axis dimension to accelerate computation or reduce memory usage, with adjustable compression levels (**HIGH**, **MEDIUM**, **LOW**, or **NO**).

 6. **Reconstruction methods** – Users can select between different reconstruction algorithms according to their application: